-Ross McGinnis, Jared Monti, Robert Miller, Paul Smith (L to R)
+From left: Ross McGinnis, Jared Monti, Robert Miller and Paul Smith

 In 2008, we profiled the first four Medal of Honor recipients from the wars in Iraq and Afghanistan.
 Here's a look at those heroic soldiers.